 [reason] – reason or department from “Contact us”

 [form_date] – date when “Contact us” form is filled in, and so on.

-If your server does not allow to send many letters at once you will find your mails queued here.
+/admin/notifications/pool/) shows the progress of messages being sent.
+If your server does not allow to send many letters at once you will find them queued here.